-Join Olivia Stone for an in-depth discussion in this video Calibrate the Light Sensor, part of Lego Mindstorms: Open the Box.
+Join Olivia Stone for an in-depth discussion in this video Calibrate the Light Sensor, part of Learning Lego Mindstorms.

 - [Voiceover] I might want to know if my robot…is looking at a light or dark surface.…This could be useful to follow a line on the ground,…or to prevent my robot from rolling off a cliff.…I've opened 05_07_Calibration_Start,…which has a configured Color Sensor block…set up to measure reflected light intensity.…First, I'll change the mode of my color sensor block…to compare reflected light intensity.…I have six different options for the compare type…depending on whether I'm looking for an exact value,…or something that falls within a range.…